lan-k/Casecrossover/README.md

 Kubota K, Kelly TL.
 Bias due to within-subject exposure dependency with or without bias due to lack of pairwise exchangeability when exposure is chronic in case-crossover and case-time-control studies: A simulation study.
 Am J. Epidem., in press.

 # Code
 There are R and SAS versions of the code.
-T

 R code examples: 1_CXO_weights.R
 SAS macro: SAS Code/CXO_wt.sas